-- Will you be approved for a credit card, loan, mortgage, insurance policy, etc.?
+- The likelihood you're approved for a credit card, loan, mortgage, insurance policy, etc.

-- What interest rate will you receive on successful applications?
+- The interest rate you'll pay on successful applications

-Those with an excellent credit score are more likely to be offered a lower interest rate when they are given credit from a lender.
-So, a higher credit score not only means your credit applications are more likely to be accepted; when you are granted credit, you will pay a lower interest rate, saving you money.
-Another benefit to a high credit score is that many of the most rewarding credit cards are only offered to applicants that meet a minimum credit quality.
-As many cards are aimed at those with excellent credit scores, a solid history provides you with a larger range of cards from which to choose, for instance the best cashback credit cards.
+Those with an excellent credit score are more likely to be offered credit, and for the interest rate to be lower.
+So a higher credit score can directly save you money.
+Another benefit to a high credit score is that many of the best UK rewards credit cards are only offered to applicants that meet a minimum credit standard.
+A solid credit score also provides you with a larger range of cards from which to choose.

 How is My Credit Score Calculated?

 While Equifax, Experian, and Transunion use slightly different mathematical models to determine your credit score, they generally rely on the same types of input information.
 Some of this data is publicly available and some comes from your creditors, as detailed in the following table: